dwief-usgs/hydrolink/README.rst

 Purpose
 -------
-Hydrolinking refers to the linkage of spatial data to a stream network.
-This is similar to the analogy of addresses in a road network.
-This package is specific to versions of the National Hydrography Dataset that have mapservices (currently the NHDPlusV2.1 Medium Resolution, NHD High Resolution, and NHD High Resolution Plus are supported) and current methods support hydrolinking of point data.
-Hydrolinking data to the NHD provides context to the hydrographic network and allows for integration of information in a common spatial framework/context.
+Hydrolink refers to the linkage of spatial data to a stream network.
+This is similar to the analogy of providing an addresses on a road network and provides context to the hydrographic network allowing for integration of information into a common spatial framework/context.
+This package accepts point data and HydroLinks to versions of the National Hydrography Dataset (NHD) using MapServices.
+Two versions of the NHD are currently support including the NHDPlusV2.1 Medium Resolution and the NHD High Resolution.

 Requirements
 ------------